Skip to main content

 Apart from being the place where I was born (making it indelibly special), London is brilliant thanks to what some locals call its “dirty charm.”
 Think of it this way: If Paris is a black-tie event, London is a night out at the pub.
 It’s unassuming and humble, charming and down-to-Earth, and always welcoming—one of the last true judgement-free cities.

-A tranquil canal scene with narrowboats moored along the banks, surrounded by autumn trees reflecting in the calm water under a clear blue sky.
+Narrow canal lined with moored narrowboats and trees with autumn foliage, reflecting on the calm water under a clear blue sky.

 London’s hidden gem: “Little Venice”